“If it ended tomorrow, I would walk away with the biggest smile on my face. I can’t believe what I’m able to do.”

-“This is the Super Bowl!” says Red.
+“This is the Super Bowl!” he says.
 “Millions of people watch this game, and we won it.
 And my brother Greg and I—two Canadians from Pointe Saint-Charles, Montreal, Quebec—were put in charge of the Super Bowl trophy.”

 Technically, Red was in charge, but he readily shared the experience with Greg, who followed in his big brother’s footsteps by working for the Alouettes, before going on to be equipment manager for the Ottawa Renegades.
 After Red finally tracked down the Lombardi Trophy, which had been passed from player to player following their big win, he put it in a very secure place.

-“I stuck it in the trunk with the game jerseys,” says Red.
+“I stuck it in the trunk with the game jerseys,” he says.
 “So you’ve got 46 sweaty jerseys from the Super Bowl—the Super Bowl!—and I stuck the trophy in there and locked the trunk, so nobody could get to it.”

 With the trophy sparkling once again, Red eased it into a duffle bag and took it back to the hotel where the team was staying.
 He marched it up the escalator and into the ballroom, where the team was celebrating their Super Bowl victory.
 “I took the trophy out of the bag and I lifted it up like it was the Stanley Cup, and the room went crazy.”

-He took the trophy back to Green Bay the next day, where it spent two weeks in his care.
+The next day, he took the trophy back to Green Bay, where it spent two weeks in his care.
 Then, Bob Harlan bestowed another honour on him: he asked Red to escort all three of the team’s Lombardi Trophies—numbers I, II and XXXI—to Tiffany & Co. in New York to have the first two refinished and the new one engraved.

 “I didn’t even know what Tiffany’s was, growing up,” says Red.
 “It’s an amazing journey, no doubt about it.”